 How to Become a Social Worker

-Becoming a social worker depends on which level you hope to reach.
-It’s possible to become a social worker with a bachelor’s degree, but a master’s degree opens up further opportunities.
+In some states, it’s possible to become a social worker with an associate or bachelor’s degree, but a master’s degree opens up further opportunities.

 1. Earn a Bachelor’s Degree